ilkayseki/GameCase_P2/README.md

 This project has been developed according to the following requirements:

 ### General Requirements
-- **Unity Version:** The project has been developed using either Unity 2020.3.x or 2021.3.x versions.
+- **Unity Version:** The project has been developed using either 2021.3.15 versions.
 - **Version Control:** The project has been versioned with Git from the beginning and regular commits have been made.
 - **Public Repository:** The project has been uploaded to a public platform like GitHub or Bitbucket.
 - **SOLID Principles:** The code is written according to SOLID principles.